When you need to push through and keep going

 ***This podcast interview can be listened to for free on Spotify and all the usual podcast platforms.
 Mental health professionals can also earn CEU credit if they take the post-test through Clearly Clinical.***

 It takes a special kind of persistence to keep showing up when we’re knocked down so often by a world falling to pieces.
 We need the practice of getting re-centered more than ever, and we need each other to keep us honest in it.
-That’s why I believe so strongly in the model of self-healing in community and the Release & Empower Women’s CircleIn addition to our beloved Tuesday evening group, a new Thursday morning circle is forming too.
-Both start late September and are a quarter full as of this writing.
-Details here.
+That’s why I believe so strongly in the model of self-healing in community and the Release & Empower Women’s Group Program.
+Find more details on the group page, or sign up on an interest list here.

 When you need a real refresh to keep going